 The Row Garden was originally used as Joe Howell’s vegetable garden.
 The concrete plates defining each were salvaged from another building somewhere near the Tennessee River.
 The stone walls around the Row Garden, built around 1938, are the oldest from what was the Joe N. Howell Landscape Nursery.

 When the Martha H. Ashe Garden was dedicated in the summer of 2010, it had already had nearly sixty years of history to look back on.
 Originally designed by the Joe N. Howell Landscape Nursery as a garden showcase highlighting the many plants found in the 16-acre nursery, the Martha H. Ashe Garden was revived in the summer of 2007 with a redesign by KBGA staff.
 The project tread lightly on the existing plant material and bed design, mostly removing subpar or overgrown plant material and filling empty spaces with appropriate plants.
-This rebirth of the garden was made possible by a generous gift from the Ashe family in memory of Victor Ashe’s mother Martha who was a long-time member of the Knoxville Garden Club and a lover of plants.
+This rebirth of the garden was made possible by a generous gift from the Ashe family in memory of Mayor and Ambassador Ashe’s mother, Martha.

 The Dogwood Center, formerly known as the Welcome Center, officially opened on August 14, 2015 at a dedication and ribbon-cutting ceremony attended by over 300 guests and political officials.
 This 5,000 square-foot structure was renovated from the former Howell Nursery’s cinder block Plot Barn.
 The building serves as an indoor event space for weddings and special events, complete with an attached patio, landscaped garden space and adjacent parking.
 For information about renting this facility, please visit our Weddings and Special Events pages.